Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 Before you start reading about what caused your bright yellow diarrhea, there are some things to put into consideration:

 - Hours to a few days (acute diarrhea): diarrhea lasting up to 2 weeks is called acute diarrhea.
 The most common causes are infection (gastroenteritis).
 Less common causes include drugs such as laxative abuse and antibiotic-associated diarrhea.

-- Diarrhea in intermittent attacks (flare-ups and remissions) for long periods (months or years): most commonly occurs due to irritable bowel syndrome, other causes include alcohol abuse, lactose intolerance, other food intolerance.
+- Diarrhea in intermittent attacks (flare-ups and remissions) for extended periods (months or years): most commonly occurs due to irritable bowel syndrome.
+Other causes include alcohol abuse, lactose intolerance, other food intolerance.

-- Continuous yellow watery diarrhea for more than 4 weeks: is usually due to chronic gut conditions such as celiac diseases, chronic infections especially in people with chronic conditions such as HIV, Diabetes.
+- Continuous yellow watery diarrhea for more than four weeks: is usually due to chronic gut conditions such as celiac diseases chronic infections, especially in people with chronic conditions such as HIV, Diabetes.
 Also, with inflammatory bowel disease and malabsorption syndromes.

 - presence of warning signs: